Frequently Asked Questions

 I have a possible scheduling conflict for one or two of the eight days of this training.
 Can accommodations be made?

-Our basic training in EMDR Therapy provided by The EMDR Center of Canada is a sequential learning program which builds progressively on learning experiences over each of the eight days of training.
+Our comprehensive basic training in EMDR Therapy provided by The EMDR Center of Canada is a sequential learning program which builds progressively on learning experiences over each of the eight days of training.

 The program consists of more than 50% of experiential learning activities through supervised group and dyad practice exercises, as well as group consultation sessions.
 It is not possible to miss one full day or a weekend and make it up via home study or private consultation.